forensic-architecture/timemap/docs/configuration.md

 **NOTE: WIP.
 These settings are currently slightly out of date.**

 In order to make timemap interesting, you need to configure it to read events.
 When loaded in a browser, timemap queries HTTP endpoint, expecting from them well-defined JSON objects.
-There are certain endpoints, such as `events`, that are required, while others , such as `tags`, are optional; when provided, they enhance a timemap instance with additional features and capabilities related to the additional data.
+There are certain endpoints, such as `events`, that are required, while others , such as `filters`, are optional; when provided, they enhance a timemap instance with additional features and capabilities related to the additional data.

 The URLs for these endpoints, as well as other configurable settings in your timemap instance, are read from the `config.js` that you created in step 3 of the setup above.
 The example contains sensible defaults.
 This section covers each option in more detail: